christianriccio/AHP-risk/README.md

 ## 1. Theoretical Background
 ### 1.1 "Traditional" AHP
-The AHP method was prposed by [Saaty] in 1980, it requires pairwise comparisons of every element in a set.
+The AHP method was prposed by [^2] in 1980, it requires pairwise comparisons of every element in a set.
 This brings to:
 - For *n* items, a full pairwise comparison requires $` \frac{n(n-1)}{2} `$ judjements,
 - For larger *n* this become so much time-consuming and can introduce biases leading to inconsistencies.
 ### 1.2 AHP Express